CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 PID[1] will use the difference between the left and right sensor to produce the *robot heading*.
 Alternatively the Pigeon IMU can be used to remotely provide this.
 The PID[1] output will then maintain the robot's heading throughout the maneuver.

 .. note:: If Velocity control mode is used, the aux PID[1] loop still uses the position value of its respective sensor source.
-This is convenient for controling the robot-velocity while maintaining robot-heading.
+This is convenient for controlling the robot-velocity while maintaining robot-heading.

-.. note:: When using the Motion Magic control mode, the target for PID[1] is smoothed identically to PID[0], and both targets should be reached at approxamitely the same time.
+.. note:: When using the Motion Magic control mode, the target for PID[1] is smoothed identically to PID[0], and both targets should be reached at approximately the same time.

 .. note:: Sensor difference (and not sum) may represent the distance traveled depending on the signage of the sensors involved.